pkro/cs50m-project1/README.md

 Implementation of project 1 for the CS50 Mobile 2019 edx / harvardx online course by peerky (edx username)

+Necessary changes to Requirements / instructions:
-A new expo project had to be created instead of the downloaded one due to version conflicts.
+- A new expo project had to be created instead of the downloaded one due to older version conflicts.
+- Module expo-constants had to be installed because importing Constants directly form expo is deprecated

 # Project 1 - Pomodoro Timer
 For this project, you'll be implementing a Pomodoro timer.
 This timer will help